FouzR/ENGG100_Project/README.md

  3) Friction graphs
  4) To draw said graph
  5) Animation of the vehicle on a graph/figure
+ 6) 3D vehicle sprite on the plot, graphing it’s motion
+ 7) banking part if possible

 ## Drawing of rough final Figure/Graph
 ![Rough Representation of the end result/Figure](/Pic.jpg )